 HX Stomp includes a great tuner.
 You access it by pressing and holding the right footswitch for a couple seconds.
 It has several display options: a standard needle, a needle plus fine-tuning indicator, and a faux strobe tuner.
 It’s very accurate.
 Maybe not as smooth to use as my TC Electric Polytune 2, but way, way better than most.

-Once into the box, your signal hits the first of six “blocks.”
+Once into the box, your signal hits the first of eight “blocks.”
 A block is one effect or amp model.
-Currently, HX Stomp is limited to six blocks in order to avoid overloading the internal DSP computer.
-That said, Line 6 has mentioned at Winter NAMM 2020 that the block limit will be expanded to eight with firmware 3.0.
+HX Stomp is limited to eight blocks in order to avoid overloading the internal DSP computer.

 First off, for ukulele, there is a host of great EQ effects to sculpt the tone.
 These include: